pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-8/index.md

 ### Setting up the CLI

 Some people use the CLI for Microsoft 365 interactively.
-Other people use it to build scripts that can run automomously.
+Other people use it to build scripts that can run autonomously.
 The new `m365 setup` command is a wizard-style command that helps you configure the CLI for Microsoft 365 for your needs.
 It will ask you a series of questions and based on your answers, it will configure the CLI for Microsoft 365 for you.
 It also has a few flags to quickly configure the CLI according to some presets based on best practices.

 To configure the CLI using the setup wizard, run: